pycom/pymakr2-private-beta-test/README.md

 To manually install the plugin, follow these steps
 - Delete any existing installation of the plugin
 - Download the code from GitHub
-- Override all files in the `~/.atom/packages/rkamyp` folder
+- Override all files in the `~/.atom/packages/rkamyp2` folder
-- If you haven't installed rkamyp before, place the files in any folder and run `apm link`
+- If you haven't installed rkamyp2 before, place the files in any folder and run `apm link`
 - Run the commands `apm install` (or `npm install` if `apm` is not available) from package folder
 - Restart Atom